Innovation By Design

 Our specialists will examine the scale of the market, the underlying economics and design a dynamic business & governance model or models.

-When, and if we have all stakeholders on board, community, experts and investors, we shall move to Stage Two to create more detailed design and feasibility studies that will underpin a Master Plan.
+When, and if we have all stakeholders on board, community, experts and investors, we shall move to Stage Two to create more detailed design and feasibility studies that will underpin a Master Plan for the longer-term.

 For Future Generations

 Ours is a long term vision.
-We would like to create a region where our young people, boys and girls, can come home to live and gain employment in an environmental conservation and eco-cultural-tourism industry that preserves our rich biodiversity for future generations.
+We would like to create a region where our young people, boys and girls, can come home to live and gain employment in an Eco-Cultural-Tourism industry that preserves our rich biodiversity for future generations.

 We are a small and diverse group of colleagues.
 We grew up in the remoteness and beauty of East Gippsland and we have a passion for our region and strong community networks.